Q. What is a deviation and do all deviations need to be investigated?

 Q. What is a planned deviation?

 A. In our opinion, there is no such thing as a planned deviation.
-Planned deviations were supposed to justify changes from SOPs that would be utilized to carry out the operation over a certain period of time.
+Planned deviations were often a SOP deviation supposed to justify changes from SOPs that would be utilized to carry out the operation over a certain period of time.

 The current thinking by regulatory authorities is there is no such thing as a planned deviation.
-During a breakfast session at the 2018 PDA/FDA Joint Regulatory Conference, a representative from the FDA stated, “it’s a very strange term, and it kind of makes your skin crawl a little bit”.
+During a breakfast session at a recent PDA Joint Regulatory Conference, a representative from the FDA stated, “it’s a very strange term, and it kind of makes your skin crawl a little bit”.

-If you need to make a short term change to a procedure, we suggest using the change control system to document the change.
-This may seem like a picky point.
-However, until the change is evaluated based on process validation requirements, encouraging the deviation is supporting non-compliance.
+If you need to make a CAPA deviation change to a procedure, we suggest using the change control system to document.
+This may seem like a picky point in average deviation process flow.
+However, until the change is evaluated in process validation requirements, a short term deviation is still non compliance.
+The deviation process in manufacturing must product reliable and durable solutions.
+This standard deviation step by step process can only help to reduce quality issues in the long term, especially for large deviation issues.

 Q. What’s the best process for investigating deviations?

 A. There is no single best process for investigating deviations.
-The ultimate goal of deviation investigations is to determine why something went wrong.
-Above all, what caused it to go wrong and how to address the issue from reoccurring.
-To achieve successful resolution of deviations, keep the following considerations in mind:
+The ultimate goal of deviation investigations is to determine why something went wrong in the final pharmaceutical deviation report.
+Above all, understand what caused the deviation to go wrong and how to address the issue from reoccurring.
+To achieve successful resolution of deviations, keep the following in mind when searching for types of root causes:

 - A one-size investigation doesn’t fit all situations.
 Simple errors require simple documentation while more serious deviations require broader investigations.

-- The best tool to have is inquisitiveness.
-Ask yourself how far this deviation could extend.
+- The best tool to have is inquisitiveness during the 5why analysis.
+Ask yourself how far this process deviation could extend.

 - Widen your perspective.
-Look for ways to relate, not separate, similar issues.
+Look for ways to relate, not separate, similar issues across CAPA deviation investigations.

-- Human error is rarely a sufficient root cause.
+- Human error in the 5whys is rarely a sufficient root cause.

 - Always verify information or your instincts and never assume you are correct without proper data to support your instincts.